igor-bulygin/tdvs-gthb/docs/api/pub/v1/person/index.md

 * `limit`: Limit the results returned for page (default: 20)
 * `order_col`: Optional.
 Name of the column to order by
 * `order_direction`: Optional.
 Direcction of the order.
 Available values: asc / desc
+* `rand`: Optional.
+If it is present, results are randomized

 **Response body**:
 //TODO